Katheeravan305/Machine-Learning-and-Fuzzy-Logic-Model-Project/README.md

 ## Machine Learning Modal VS Fuzzy Logic Modal
--A Machine Learning Modal and Fuzzy Logic Modal were build for this project.
+A Machine Learning Modal and Fuzzy Logic Modal were build for this project.
 Both modals worked well but Machine Learning Modal is more dependable.